Isiah Kiner-Falefa Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in the league.

-- The Rays' 3.80 team ERA ranks third among all MLB pitching staffs.
+- The Rays' 3.78 team ERA ranks third among all league pitching staffs.

-- Rays pitchers combine to allow 114 home runs (1.1 per game), the sixth-fewest in baseball.
+- Rays pitchers combine to give up the fifth-fewest home runs in baseball (115 total, 1.1 per game).

-- The right-hander's most recent appearance was on Tuesday against the Miami Marlins, when he went seven innings, surrendering one earned run while giving up two hits.
+- The righty's most recent time out came on Wednesday against the Miami Marlins, when he threw four innings, surrendering five earned runs while allowing seven hits.

-- In 11 games this season, the 29-year-old has a 3.36 ERA and 12.8 strikeouts per nine innings, while allowing a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.